Energy-Efficient Water Heating

 By preheating cold water, drain-water heat recovery systems help increase water heating capacity.
 This increased capacity really helps if you have an undersized water heater.
-You can also lower your water heating temperature without affecting the capacity.
+You can also lower your water heating replacement in Elgin, IL, temperature without affecting the capacity.

 Cost and Installation

 Prices for drain-water heat recovery systems range from $300 to $500.
 You’ll need a qualified plumbing and heating contractor to install the system.
 Installation will usually be less expensive in new home construction.
 Paybacks range from 2.5 to 7 years, depending on how often the system is used.

 U.S. Department of Energy – Energy Efficiency and Renewable Energy